sophiavanvalkenburg/sophiavanvalkenburg.github.io/README.md

 ### Static Images

 For static images, such as illustrations, the following top-level attribute is required:
-- `imgUrl`: A link to the full-resolution.
+- `imgUrl`: A link to the full-resolution image.

 Here is an example of a static image project:
 ```